-The WCRC Board adopted a Transportation Asset Management Plan 2021-2023 for the primary road system last fall.
+The WCRC Board adopted a Transportation Asset Management Plan 2021-2023 for the primary road system in 2021 and updated the project list in December 2022.
 Visit wcroads.org to read the full report.

 Inventory and Condition Assessment

 For asset management to be effective, an agency must first understand what assets are under its jurisdiction and the current conditions of these assets.
 This is done through an inventory or physical inspection of each asset.
 The inventory and condition assessment process is different for paved road and unpaved roads.